 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notices, Cautions, Dangers and Warnings.
+Pay particular attention to Notices, Cautions, Warnings and Dangers.

 If any DVOM readings indicate a faulty wire, it is recommended that the condition of the terminals and wire junction be examined.
 A faulty wire should be replaced with one of the same gauge and color and wired between the correct components and wire tied to the harness bundle.
 The faulty wire should be cut back close to the harness and the ends protected with vinyl electrical tape.